 What Steps Can I Take to Help Manage My Anger?

-If you have trouble realizing when you are having angry thoughts, keep a log of when you feel angry.
+- If you have trouble realizing when you are having angry thoughts, keep a log of when you feel angry and try to find the triggers.